Skip to main content

 Where does a person with specific content knowledge in a Core Knowledge Area (CKA) fit?
 Is there a way to qualify as a Topic Trainer in one CKA?

-What qualifies as documented evidence of at least 15 hours of previous experience delivering training to adult learners?
+What qualifies as “documented evidence of at least 15 hours of previous experience delivering training to adult learners”?
 Does Registry-approved training delivered in partnership with other registered trainers in the past qualify?

 Each trainer is assigned a type and a category.
 What is the difference?

-Section 2: ECE Trainer-Related Questions
+Section 2: Early Childhood Education and Care (ECEC) Trainer-Related Questions

-Does a person who qualifies as an Early Childhood trainer have restrictions on what topic they can teach?
-For example, can ECE Trainers who have completed the Train the Trainer courses for Child Abuse and Neglect (CA/N) and Sudden Infant Syndrome (SIDS) still deliver those training sessions?
+Does a person who qualifies as an ECEC Trainer have restrictions on what topic(s) they can teach?
+For example, can ECEC Trainers who have completed the Train the Trainer courses for Child Abuse and Neglect (CA/N) and Sudden Infant Syndrome (SIDS) still deliver those training topics?

 Section 3: Topic Trainer-Related Questions